cyrraz/plothist/docs/usage/utilities.rst

 If you want to have a fixed figure size (e.g. when putting plots into a LaTeX document), the option matplotlib provides is to call ``fig.tight_layout()`` then saving without ``bbox_inches`` argument.
 This will keep the figure size to the default value or the value you specify in ``plt.figure()``, but it will also change the size and position of the sub-plots, which usually have a negative effect on the overall appearance of the figure.

 ``savefig(fig, path)`` is a function that keeps the ``figsize`` you specify, but also keeps the sub-plots as they are.
-If the sub-plots are too big for the figure, you can also specify a new ``figsize`` and the sub-plots will remain the same size and position, while the final figure will be larger.
+If the sub-plots are too big for the figure, you need to specify a larger ``figsize`` and the sub-plots will remain the same size and position, while the final figure will be larger.

 For example, below is shown a plot saved with ``fig.savefig(path, bbox_inches="tight")``, then with ``fig.tight_layout()`` and saved with ``fig.savefig(path)``, and finally with ``savefig(fig, path)`` from ``plothist``: